-The Eternal instructs Moses to record this account in writing and to recite in the hearing of Joshua that “I will surely erase the memory of Amalek from under heaven!”
-(Exodus 17:14) Moses builds an altar and names it Adonai-Nissi (“The Eternal is My Banner”), explaining that it is a memorial upon the throne of the Eternal; war for the Eternal against Amalek in every generation.
+The Eternal instructs Moses to record this account in writing and to recite in the hearing of Joshua that “I will surely erase the memory of Amalek from under heaven” (Exodus 17:14)!
+Moses builds an altar and names it Adonai-Nissi (“The Eternal is My Banner”), explaining it as a memorial upon the throne of the Eternal, war for the Eternal against Amalek in every generation.

 Esther Rabbah 3:13-14

 “On the seventh day, the king, merrily affected by his wine,

 ordered seven of his eunuchs to fetch Queen Vashti

 to appear before him with the royal crown on her head.

 He would show everyone her beauty!”

 Said Rabbi Ayvu: Israel’s atonement is found in the fact that when Israel eats, drinks and is merry, they then bless, praise and extol the Holy One, blessed be He, while the other nations, upon eating and drinking, engage in obscenity.
 So here, one man argued, “Median women are the most beautiful!” while another countered, “No, Persian women are the most beautiful!”
 Whereupon the foolish king said to them, “My vessel is neither Median nor Persian but Chaldean: Would you like to see it?”
 “Yes,” they replied, “but only if she is naked.”
 “As you wish,” he confirmed, “Naked!”